Endoacustica offers, Exclusive Customer Service and free Training

 Disguise

-Observe light masking at night.
-Light from a cigarette, a campfire, light, flashlights, headlights, phone screens – attracts drones like moths to a flame.
+Practice light discipline at night.
+Light from cigarettes, campfires, flashlights, phone screens, and vehicle headlights attract drones like moths to a flame.

 Fortification and transport

-Mechanical robotic platforms and “heavy” drones for providing logistics of ammunition, water, food and evacuation of the wounded significantly reduce personnel losses from FPV drones.
+Use mechanical robotic platforms and "heavy" drones for transporting ammunition, water, food, and evacuating the wounded to minimize personnel losses from FPV drone attacks.

 Actions when a drone is detected

-Learn to distinguish between a Maywick and an FPV by sound.
-The first one works quieter and smoother and the second one is more piercing and has sharp changes during acceleration.
+Learn to identify the difference between a Maywick and an FPV drone by sound.
+Maywicks are quieter and smoother, while FPVs are more piercing with sharp sound changes during acceleration.

-Avoid open and exposed areas (postcard); instead, move along vegetation or plantings.
+Avoid open, exposed areas.
+Instead, move along vegetation or plantings.
 In populated areas, progress from one building to another.
-When moving as a trio, maintain a distance of at least 5 meters between each member.
-It is recommended to move discreetly in these small groups toward the checkpoint or shelter.
+When moving as a trio, maintain a 5-meter distance between each member and move discreetly toward shelters or checkpoints.

-Reconnaissance drone – a precursor to FPV.
-If you spot an enemy UAV while moving (including in a car), don’t lead it to yours.
-Take cover, wait, observe and don’t reveal your unit’s position.
-When landing, lean against a tree trunk and don’t move.
+A reconnaissance drone often precedes an FPV.
+If you spot an enemy UAV while moving, don’t lead it back to your unit.
+Take cover, wait, and observe without revealing your position.
+When landing, lean against a tree trunk and remain still.

 There have been instances where the drone operator toys with the target.
 However, if you act quickly and skillfully by dodging and taking cover (even a 40 cm tree trunk can provide some protection) while attempting to attack the drone by throwing objects like sticks or other items, your chances of survival improve.
 Such actions have been observed in real situations.

-When driving a vehicle, pay special attention to monitoring the “sky” from the rear and flanks (up to 80% of FPV drone attacks are on the rear and sides of the vehicle).
+When driving a vehicle, always monitor the “sky” from the rear and flanks, as up to 80% of FPV drone attacks target the sides and rear of vehicles.

-In dangerous areas, move at the maximum safe speed.
-Do not choose long routes.
-If a kamikaze drone is detected, it is advisable to move to the side (preferably to a forest plantation, to buildings), stop and quickly disperse.
-The chances of escaping from FPV along the route are negligible.
+In dangerous areas, move at maximum safe speed and avoid long routes.
+If a kamikaze drone is detected, move to the side (preferably toward forest plantations or buildings), stop, and quickly disperse.
+Escaping along the route is unlikely.

-When the vehicle stops, everyone must exit immediately and efficiently.
-There’s no time to hesitate, crowd around, or argue about tasks like unloading ammunition.
-Delays increase the risk of becoming a high-priority target.
-Time is critical.
+When the vehicle stops, exit immediately and efficiently.
+Do not hesitate, crowd, or argue about tasks like unloading ammunition.
+Delays make you a high-priority target, and every second counts.

-High-speed vehicles like dirt bikes, buggies, and quad bikes with skilled drivers enhance survivability and improve cargo logistics in the front-line area.
-Electric models, in particular, provide silent movement, allowing drivers and passengers to detect drones earlier by sound.
+High-speed vehicles like dirt bikes, buggies, and quad bikes with skilled drivers enhance survivability and improve cargo logistics.
+Electric models provide silent movement, helping drivers and passengers detect drones earlier by sound.

-Extreme driving demands rigorous training for drivers.
-Practice both day and night to develop the ability to recognize landmarks in daylight and navigate using them after dark.
+Extreme driving requires rigorous training.
+Practice day and night to recognize landmarks in daylight and navigate effectively after dark.

-If you notice an FPV drone on the ground—particularly if it emits a beeping sound near your position—exercise extreme caution.
-Avoid running toward it excitedly, hoping to claim it as a trophy.
-Such scenarios could be deliberate traps set by the enemy.
+If you spot an FPV drone on the ground—especially if it emits a beeping sound near your position—exercise caution.
+Avoid approaching or attempting to claim it as a trophy; it could be a trap.

 IV.
 Conclusion